1 – Lowering the exemption (franchise) threshold

 In the second part, we will set out the conditions that must be met in terms of services provided to customers by a furnished rental company, in order to be subject to VAT under the hotel regime.

-1 – Lowering the exemption threshold
+1 – The exemption threshold

 Consequences of the exit from the “franchise” regime:

-What should new taxpayers do now?
+What should new taxpayers do?

 - Check with the tax office that their VAT number is active or, failing that, request its activation and create their subscriber area in order to transmit their VAT declarations to the tax authorities (or contact an EDI partner for electronic transmission);